FAQsFrequently Asked Questions

 - SEVEN vaccines at once, not uncommon, can increase the risk by TEN TIMES!

 Report any reaction your dog has, to your Vet immediately.
-Get the lot number of the vaccine used, brand name, date given and location of the shot on the dog’s body and report the reaction and diagnosis to the vaccine manufacturer.
+Get the lot number of the vaccine used, brand name, date given and location of the shot on the dog’s body and report the reaction and diagnosis to the vaccine manufacturer as well.

 My dog has diarrhea.
 What do I feed him now?

 Occasional or mild diarrhea can be treated naturally with CANNED PUMPKIN.
-(Not canned pumpkin pie filling – just natural pumpkin, ideally organic)
+(Not canned pumpkin pie filling – just plain pumpkin, ideally organic)

 Feed your Morkie lightly, and add a teaspoon of canned pumpkin to his dinner.
 (Save the rest of the can by dividing it into an ice cube tray, freezing and then storing the pumpkin cubes in a plastic bag in the freezer.)